 A firewall should be part of your overall cyber security mitigation strategy.
 You’re not a big bank or Apple, so your business is safe from hackers.
 Right?
 Unfortunately not.
 Many hackers actually target small-to-medium businesses because they know SMEs are less likely to invest in cyber security.

 So, how can you protect your business and client information from falling into the wrong hands?
-A firewall can help form part of your overall strategy, sitting as a crucial part of data-security infrastructure in a business of any scale.
+A firewall can help form part of your overall strategy, sitting as a crucial part of the data-security infrastructure in a business of any scale.

 What is a firewall?